Help philly students rock!

 Academic, Music, and Mentoring Support

 Rock to the Future programs are currently all operating online.
 We are looking for virtual volunteers to work with our students one-on-one during the school year for academic, music, and mentoring support.
 We prefer volunteers who can commit to a regular schedule, with a time commitment anywhere from once a month to several days a week.
 All volunteers who work with students must complete PA background and child abuse checks, which are free and may be completed online.
 You do not need complete background checks to attend a volunteer orientation to find out more information about volunteering with us.

 We are looking for people to help with:

 Academic help like math (calculus, algebra, geometry, trigonometry, general math), English, reading, writing, language, social studies / history, science (biology, chemistry, physics, general science), AP test prep, and more

 Music help on guitar, bass guitar, drums, keyboard, theory, recording, production, business, and more

 Mentor help with setting goals, career exposure, getting organized, finding resources and jobs, and more

-Register for an upcoming volunteer orientation session above or email Kaami@RocktotheFuture.org if you have an immediate need or cannot attend the upcoming session but want to volunteer.
+Register for an upcoming volunteer orientation session below or email Kaami [at] RocktotheFuture.org if you have an immediate need or cannot attend the upcoming session but want to volunteer.